MMKK0X1/CxGolangCallAPI/Readme.md

 Besides, most of the machines are short lived, docker builders, so the solution should be portable and as small as possible, especially when docker scratch was used as base.

-Therefore, after taking into an account the above, I went home and end-up to build a client. :boom:
+Therefore, after taking into an account the above, I went home and end-up to building the client to solve all those issues. :boom:

 **Cross-platform**
 The client is build on golang and can be compiled . - :+1: